yangky-19/keyangyang.github.io/_pages/research.md

     <img src="/keyangyang.github.io/images/figure5.png"
          width=700>
     <br>
-    <b>Figure.
+    Figure.
 2. Loading phase diagram for different combinations of geometrical parameters.
 The normalized moment MR/EJ is independent of the R/t values, which can be explained by quantitative analysis.
 </div>
 <br>